-According to 2021 VCRP data, Acetyl Hexapeptide-8 is reported to be used in 333 cosmetic products 311 leave-on and 22 rinse-off); an additional 21 uses (20 leave-on and 1 rinse-off) are reported under the name acetyl hexapeptide-3.
+According to 2020 VCRP data, Acetyl Hexapeptide-8 is reported to be used in 452 cosmetic products (422 leave-on and 30 rinse-off); an additional 33 uses (32 leave-on and 1 rinse-off) are reported under the name acetyl hexapeptide-3.
 The results of a concentration of use survey conducted by the Council in 2019 indicate that Acetyl Hexapeptide-8 is being used at concentrations up to 0.005% (in eye lotions and face and neck products; not spray), which is the highest reported maximum use concentration for leave-on formulations.
 In rinse-off products, Acetyl Hexapeptide-8 is reported to be used at concentrations up to 0.000005%.
-The Panel is aware of products potentially being marketed at higher use concentrations claiming a non-cosmetic use, and, as such, these products are not under the purview of the Panel.
+The Panel is aware of products with higher use concentrations, but whether these products are used as cosmetics is not clear.

-The skin penetration of Acetyl Hexapeptide-8 Amide has been studied using porcine skin in vitro.
+The in vitro skin penetration of Acetyl Hexapeptide-8 Amide has been demonstrated using porcine skin.
 Differences in the skin penetration of Acetyl Hexapeptide-8 Amide through porcine skin were observed when various vehicles for the test substance were used.
 For example, statistically significant difference (p < 0.01) between the cumulative permeated amount of Acetyl Hexapeptide-8 Amide after 8 h from the multiple water-in-oil-in-water emulsion ($755 \pm 149 \text{ ng/cm}^2$) and the oil-in-water emulsion ($456 \pm 120 \text{ ng/cm}^2$) was found.
 Overall, the penetration of Acetyl Hexapeptide-8 Amide from the different emulsions was in the order of multiple water-in-oil-in-water emulsion > oil-in-water emulsion > water-in-oil emulsion.